-Liability in a wildfire is, in certain instances, difficult to place.
+Liability in a wildfire is, in specific instances, difficult to place.
 Arson and defective products may be responsible for some fires.
 Others may be linked to utility issues.
 Some common ways include when a smoker fails to take care extinguishing a cigarette, children playing with matches, sparks from an unsupervised fire pit, old or improperly installed electrical wiring or food unattended in an oven.
 In the Carr Fire, a malfunctioning automobile ignited the fire.

 Fires can be caused by electrical power lines.
-In 2017, four fires in the area north of Sacramento were caused when power lines touched nearby trees.
+In 2017, four blazes in the area north of Sacramento were caused when power lines touched nearby trees.
 State investigators assigned to the case said that the power company did not maintain a safe distance between the trees and the power lines.

 A fire can also be caused by a balloon touching the lines or when power equipment fails.
 Reports show that Pacific Gas and Electric (PG&E) lines are most often involved and provide electricity to 43 percent of the state.
 Eighty-one percent of the company’s lines lie overhead compared to other providers such as Southern California Edison (SCE).

-In the past, courts have awarded damages when a utility’s power lines or equipment was involved in causing a fire.
+In the past, courts had awarded damages when a utility’s power lines or equipment was involved in causing a fire.
 This liability is not able to be passed on to users in the form of rate hikes unless the utility commision in the state approves it.
 Cal Fire has said that PG&E was responsible for 16 of the fires in 2017.
 In addition, Cal Fire said that codes to keep trees and shrubs away from wires were violated by PG&E, a report the company denied.
-A debate is currently raging in California about the rising risk of utility-induced fires and the cost of liability.
+A debate is currently raging in California about the increasing risk of utility-induced fires and the cost of liability.
 The lawmakers in Sacramento are also looking at ways to decrease the risk of wildfires by updating the electrical system.